Migmanychion: Classification

 Migmanychion is a maniraptoran theropod, but its precise placement within the clade is unclear.
 Wang et al. (2023) noted several similarities between Migmanychion and Fukuivenator, a premise supported by their phylogenetic analyses.
-However, other positions within the Oviraptorosauria and Paraves were recovered.
-They note that the description of additional fossil material would allow for a more confident placement.
+However, other positions within the Oviraptorosauria and Paraves were also recovered.
+They note that the discovery of additional fossil material would allow for a more confident placement.
 A cladogram adapted from the analysis is shown below:

 Paleoenvironment

 Migmanychion was a member of the "Moqi Fauna" in the Longjiang Formation.
 It coexisted with other dinosaurs including the dromaeosaurid Daurlong, indeterminate paravians, and the avialans Beiguornis (an enantiornithean) and Khinganornis (an ornithuromorph), as well as fish and amphibians.